buihien224/android_S_picasso/README.md

  1.  **Download all files in this repository**
  2.  **Install orange fox recovery**
- 3.  **Extract Super.zip and copy super.img and boot.img to your phone**
+ 3.  **Extract Super.zip then copy super.img and boot.img to your phone**
  4.  **Flash super.img as super partition and boot.img as boot partition**
  5.  **Flash Magisk and Format data and reboot**